Download PDF: Hardison-Moody, Getting This Off My Chest

 As a practical theologian, I would argue that my theological task is to be attentive to the ways that theology—our understandings of God’s work in the world—happens in the midst of everyday life and practice.4 This is where I find ethnography to be most illuminating—and disconcerting—in my work.
 Doing ethnography reminds me that life is messy and complicated.
 It also can make doing theology messier and more complicated.
 As theologian Mary McClintock Fulkerson found in her ethnography of a multiracial Christian church, the Christian theological “zeal to find good news can slip easily into the desire to smooth out the tangle called ‘community,’ rendering it amenable to the correct theological categories.”5 In other words, our tendency can be to gloss over those things that make us uncomfortable.
 We skip over the rough, ambiguous parts of the story in an effort to illuminate the future potential of justice and worldly transformation.
 I would argue that it is, however, these sticky spots, these rough and knotty edges with which we must wrestle if we are, as theologians, to bear witness to the effects of violence on a life effectively.
 The practice of ethnography, of being with/in community, can provide the perhaps necessary disruptions of our understandings of narrative and theology, encouraging a reformulation of practice for gender-based violence that allows us to hear the complexities and ambiguities of lived experience.
 By shifting our attention to the ways that women live with and through violence and trauma, we might come to a better understanding of the ways that women envision healing and conceptualize the role of God and community in bringing these things to bear.

 Taking this as my starting point, this article explores Diana’s attempts to navigate and define what “healing” means for a domestic violence survivor in light of the various contexts and communities in which she lives.
 There is also time for the abusers to make a change in their live too.
-By starting with getting the advice and assistance from a criminal defence company such as Brown, Bradshaw and Moffat, they will be able to understand what their rights are before this case goes any further.
-Once they have realised what their actions have lead to, hopefully, they will start to make a positive step forward in bettering themselves as an individual.
+By starting with getting the advice and assistance from checking out sites such as https://www.kraftlaw.com/ for a criminal defense attorney, they will be able to understand what their rights are before this case goes any further and advise you on what to do next.
+Once abusers have realised what their actions have lead to, hopefully, they will start to make a positive step forward in bettering themselves as an individual.

 The interview on which this article is based was meant to address reproductive health and religion.
 Instead, it consisted of Diana’s need to speak and reflect on her experiences of domestic violence.
 Particularly, she felt that she was unable to share certain parts of her story—namely her ambivalence about one day returning to her abuser—with others in the homeless shelter where she lived, her family, or her church community.
 By starting from Diana’s story, I explore the ways that her ambivalence about returning to her abusive partner provides narrative, theological, and practical disruptions that challenge our assumptions of what violence is and how it is experienced and resisted in everyday life.
 This particular ethnographic encounter, where Diana’s need to “get this off my chest” outweighed whatever motives I had for our being together, provides a powerful lens for thinking about the ways those who work with women affected by violence are (or are not) able to cultivate empathic relationships of care.
 I argue that to provide a widened contextual healing space for women affected by violence, we must address both: 1) the ways women affected by violence are facing complicated, ambivalent decisions about who they are as human subjects and 2) the ways that communities (particularly ecclesial communities) can best support them in these navigations.